-Treasury yields invert, signaling possibility of recession
+Treasury yields invert, warning of possible recession

 Yields on 2-year and 10-year Treasury notes inverted early Wednesday, a market phenomenon that shows investors want more in return for short-term government bonds than they are for long-term bonds.

-That is a significant indicator that investors have lost faith in the soundness of the U.S. economy.
-Markets slid sharply.
+It’s an indication that investors have lost faith in the soundness of the U.S. economy.

+What appeared to be a slight thaw in trade relations between the U.S. and China that had sent markets sharply higher Tuesday was quickly forgotten.

+Less than an hour before the opening bell Wednesday, the Dow tumbled 400 points.

 The yield on the benchmark 10-year Treasury note hit 1.622%, falling below the yield of a 2-year, which was 1.634%.
 The last inversion of this part of the yield curve was in December 2005, two years before a recession brought on by the financial crisis hit.